mzc796/mzc796.github.io/_pages/research.md

 # Research Philosophy

-I believe research should address real-world problems with social impact, especially those that are often overlooked, which can leave systems open to serious security vulnerabilities.
-My approach emphasizes experimentation and system-building, guided by cross-disciplinary thinking.
-I value clarity—making complex ideas intuitive and accessible—and I use conciseness as a tool to achieve it.
-“Less is more” is a principle I learned from my PhD journey, and it continues to shape how I write, present, design research, and live.
+My research philosophy is grounded in addressing real-world problems with social impact, particularly those that are often overlooked, as they can leave systems open to serious security vulnerabilities.
+I emphasize experimentation and system-building, informed by cross-disciplinary thinking.
+I value clarity—making complex ideas intuitive and accessible—and use conciseness as a tool to achieve it.
+“Less is more” is a principle I learned during my PhD journey, and it continues to guide how I write, present, design research, and live.

 # Security Philosophy